 The module provides team based practical field experience in environmental impact assessment, site investigation, health and safety in practice and in academia, process design and inherently safe design.
 Groups of students will plan, manage and undertake field tasks in site investigation and environmental impact assessment.
 You’ll spend three hours in lectures and two hours in practicals per week.

-This module is designed to give an introduction, in both theory and practice to the principles of analytical measurement.
-Particular emphasis of the module is towards quality control, quality assurance and accreditation and how these underpin the topic.
-You’ll spend nine hours in lectures, a one hour computing, and 13 hours in workshops per week.
+This module is designed to give you a theoretical and practical introduction to the principles of analytical measurement.
+Particular emphasis of the module is on quality control, quality assurance and accreditation.
+Teaching is delivered through a blend of lectures, practical workshops and computing sessions.

 Fundamentals of Process Control

 This module forms an introduction to computational techniques and computing and process dynamics and control.
-Students will gain experience in computer programming, dynamic process simulation and process control concepts.
-(The computer packages currently in use are: Matlab programming, Matlab/Simulink dynamic simulation.)
+It aims to provide you with experience in computer programming, dynamic process simulation and process control concepts.
 You’ll spend four hours in lectures and three hours in computing per week.

 Process Dynamics and Control

 This module is an introduction to steady-state process simulation by computer.
-Students will use a commercial package in a design environment and will develop an understanding of the benefits and drawbacks of such tools.
+You'll use a commercial package in a design environment and will develop an understanding of the benefits and drawbacks of such tools.
 You’ll spend one hour in lectures and three hours in practicals per week.

-This module gives knowledge and understanding of air pollution problems, including a categorization of the types of natural and anthropogenic air pollution sources, sinks, and the effects that air pollutants may produce within the natural and manmade environments.
-You will be introduced to the processes of selection and design of pollutant monitoring and control technologies that may be applied to control atmospheric emissions from industrial processes.
-You’ll spend two hours in lectures and one hour in practicals per week.
+This module will develop your knowledge and understanding of air pollution problems.
+It includes a categorisation of the types of natural and anthropogenic air pollution sources, sinks, and the effects that air pollutants may produce within natural and manmade environments.
+You’ll learn about the processes of selection and design of pollutant monitoring and control technologies that may be applied to control atmospheric emissions from industrial processes.
+You’ll spend two hours in lectures and have a one-hour tutorial each week.

 The aim of this module is for students to gain an appreciation of the key techniques that are applied by companies in the planning and financial management of projects.
 You will review project planning procedures and the assessment of the impact of a project on a company's financial and managerial performance.
 You’ll spend three hours in lectures per week.